pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 ## Dynamic Provisioned Concurrency

-A fixed provisioned concurrency works good for a steady workloads.
+A fixed provisioned concurrency works good for a stable workloads.

-{{< figure src="./steady.png" title="Steady workload" caption="Fixed provisioned concurrency for steady workloads" >}}
+{{< figure src="./steady.png" caption="Fixed provisioned concurrency for uniform workloads" >}}

-However, most workloads are not continuous.
+However, many workloads fluctuate a lot.
 Extreme elasticity and lack of configuration parameters have always been the essential benefits of AWS Lambda.
 It works great if you can tolerate the cold starts that come during scale-out.
 If not, you can explore more advanced scenarios of provisioning concurrency.
 Instead of choosing a permanently fixed value, you can configure provisioned concurrency to autoscale.
 The first required component is the autoscaling target:

 ```ts